-One of the major differences between recovery programs and Teen Challenge USA’s alternative Christian recovery centers is our emphasis on Christian values and cultivating a personal relationship with Jesus Christ.
-It is this central spiritual dynamic upon which all aspects of the Teen Challenge program are built.
+One of the major differences between recovery programs and Adult and Teen Challenge USA’s alternative Christian recovery centers is our emphasis on Christian values and cultivating a personal relationship with Jesus Christ.
+It is this central spiritual dynamic upon which all aspects of the Adult and Teen Challenge program are built.

 Benefits of Alternative Christian Recovery Centers